Custom Fences | Aluminum Fences Made-to-order!

 "Stepping" is a method of installation when "racking" or transitional height aluminum fence panels are not desired.
 With this method, the panels on each side of the post are staggered or "stepped," meaning they are attached at different points on the post causing one panel to be positioned lower than the other.
 The most common use of the "stepping" method occurs when there is a sudden change of grade, such as when a fence line intersects a retaining wall.
 In this case, the stepping customization may involve taller posts, taller panels, additional rails, or all of the above.
 If stepping (in lieu of racking) is being used for installation on a slope, a possible customization may be line posts with staggered-height punches.
 In these cases, however, we recommend using a combination of rail mounting brackets and blank or end posts.
 Additionally, something to consider is that unlike rackable panels which cause the fence to follow the grade slope, "stepping" creates triangular gaps between the grade and the bottom of the fence next to the posts because the fence panels remain level and deviate from, rather than follow, the grade slope.
 These gaps are merely an aesthetic consideration unless a swimming pool is being enclosed, in which case the gaps of the stepping method are not likely to comply with pool safety codes because of the possibility that a small child could slip under the fence.
 Dogs or other animals may slip through these wider gaps as well.
 If you want to "step" your fence, we are happy to assist you in buying exactly the right material for your project!
 Ask for a quote.

-There are nine standard Integrity™ colors: black, matte black, bronze, matte bronze, white, matte white, matte sandstone, beige, and forest green.
+There are nine standard Integrity™ colors: black, matte black, bronze, matte bronze, white, matte white, and matte sandstone.
 Custom colors are available but must be specially quoted.
 Also keep in mind that custom fence colors will typically lengthen the lead time of your order!

 The above list of possible aluminum fence customizations represents the most commonly chosen iFenceUSA.com custom fence options.
 But this list is by no means exhaustive!
 If you have an idea for customization, we want to quote it!
 Or, if you have a non-conforming site condition that cannot be helped with the above customization ideas, call us for a free consultation.
 Our trained professionals are aluminum fence experts who are eager to put their energy into the success of your project!